-- The POP does not protect against STIs but can be used at the same time as condoms. - It is usually less effective than the combined oral contraceptive pill. - If you find it hard to remember to take the POP at the same time everyday, you could try a long acting reversible contraceptive like the contraceptive implant. - Regular period patterns can change and you may get unpredictable or irregular bleeding (talk to your doctor about this). - The POP won't work properly if you: - take it more than three hours late - have vomiting or severe diarrhoea - are taking certain other medications at the same time
+- The POP does not protect against STIs but can be used at the same time as condoms. - It is usually less effective than the combined oral contraceptive pill. - If you find it hard to remember to take the POP at the same time everyday, you could try a long acting reversible contraceptive like the contraceptive implant. - Regular period patterns can change and you may get unpredictable or irregular bleeding (talk to your doctor about this). - The POP won't work properly if you: - take it more than three hours late, or twentyfour hours late if using Slinda - have vomiting or severe diarrhoea - are taking certain other medications at the same time